Eric-Souza/marvel-comics-sales/README.md

 # marvel-comics-sales
-An E-commerce that sells Marvel's comics, made using Javascript (ReactJS).
+An E-commerce that sells Marvel's comics, made using Javascript (ReactJS), Html and Css.

 Run "npm install" to install all packages and dependencies used.